harvard-lil/stacklife/README.md

 ShelfLife is written in PHP.
 PHP 5.3 or later is recommended.

-Serving up ShelfLife [Apache](http://httpd.apache.org/) is probably the easiest way to get started.
+Serving up ShelfLife in [Apache](http://httpd.apache.org/) is probably the easiest way to get started.
 ShelfLife relies on rewrite rules in .htaccess.
 Be sure you're allowing for .htaccess in your httpd configuration and that you have mod_php and mod_rewrite installed.

 ### Installation